ASIA MARKETS: Asian Markets Heat Up After Fresh Records On Wall Street; BOJ Stays Pat

 Asian stocks powered higher Tuesday, building on continued records in the U.S. as the earnings season there began strongly and as investors shrugged off risks at home.

-Indexes in Hong Kong, Japan and South Korea rose more than 1%; indexes in China, Australia and India, more than 0.5%.
+Indexes in Hong Kong, China, Japan and South Korea rose more than 1%.

 The gains came despite the U.S.'s imposing steep tariffs on imports of washing machines and solar panels (http://www.marketwatch.com/story/us-targets-china-with-steep-tariffs-on-solar-panels-washing-machines-2018-01-22), aimed mainly at Asian producers--including South Korean washing-machine makers Samsung Electronics (005930.SE) and LG Electronics (066570.SE) .
 Samsung rebounded 1.9% in Seoul, erasing most of its Monday's slide, while LG ended 0.5% higher after earlier dropping as much as 5% following the U.S. trade action.